 Lion's Mane Mushroom

-Lion's Mane (Hericium erinaceus) is an edible mushroom named for its shaggy, white, icicle-like spines, studied mainly for hericenone and erinacine compounds that support nerve growth factor synthesis.
+Lion's Mane (Hericium erinaceus) is an edible mushroom named for its shaggy, white, icicle-like spines, studied mainly for hericenone and erinacine compounds (Lion's Mane's two signature active compounds) that research links to nerve growth factor (a protein involved in growing and maintaining nerve cells) synthesis.
 Human trials show the clearest benefit in adults with existing cognitive impairment at a sustained, published dose, not as a general-purpose focus supplement.

 What the research measured